 Carrying capacity (vol.cu.ft)……12.29 **Efficient Cruising Wetted Surface in sq. ft……17.63 Loaded waterline length……12.59' ***Top crusing speed……4.92 mph Available as kit……yes Available as plans……no

 *The transverse Metacenter, in inches, is a measure of a kayak's initial stability.
 A higher number is more stable.
 All single kayaks computed with same weight person.

-**Kayak cruising speed is proportional to the boat's wetted surface, which is the area of frictional drag of the water on the hull, here expressed in sq. ft. ***90% of theoretical hull speed (THS) in mph.
+**Efficient cruising is a function of low frictional drag and low wetted surface.
+Lower WS means faster (less effort) cruising speeds, here expressed in sq. ft. ***90% of theoretical hull speed (THS) in mph.
 A boat's theoretical hull speed is a function of square root of its loaded waterline length (LWL). at approximately 80% to 90% of its hull speed a kayak will start to produce a bow wake longer than its LWL and the effort required to continue acceleration rapidly increases

 Pinguino 145 4PD Features: Hull type… Multi-chine Deck type…Pygmy multi-chine cut away deck with Pattented rear cockpit recess Best used for…Day paddling, Kayak touring, Lake paddling, Photography, Kayak fishing, Surf kayaking, Rock gardens Paddler experience level… Beginner to Advanced Shoe size….Up to men’s 12 (depending on shoe and personal comfort) Cockpit size…17"x33"